Ryu1845/YoloCR/README_EN.md

 * Tesseract-OCR (we recommend version 3.03+)
 	* and install the data corresponding to the languages you want to OCR
+	* Imagemagick is required if you use LSTM engine
 * links
 * sxiv (Simple X Image Viewer) (GUI mode only)
 * xdotool (Linux only, GUI mode only)